Wolkabout/WolkConnect-C/examples/full_feature_set/README.md

 -------------
 **Initialize WolkConnect-C Connector**

-Create a device on WolkAbout IoT platform by importing manifest file `full-example-manifest.json` located in `examples/full_feature_set/` This manifest fits `full_feature_set` example and demonstrates all the functionality of WolkConnect-C.
+Create a device on WolkAbout IoT platform by importing manifest file `full-example-manifest.json` located in `examples/full_feature_set/`.
+This manifest fits `full_feature_set` example and demonstrates all the functionality of WolkConnect-C library.

 **Establishing connection with WolkAbout IoT platform:**